Update: This post was updated on April 14, 2022, as it is now possible to enable the Plus Addressing feature in the Exchange admin center (EAC).

 The feature should now be enabled by default in Exchange Online for every tenant.
-If, for some reason, it is still disabled in your organization, you won’t be able to simply turn it on in the Exchange admin center (EAC).
-The most likely reason for hiding it is the fact that many organizations have used pluses in their email addresses to date, which may sometimes cause problems.
-While the Plus Addressing feature should handle them properly in Exchange Online, there is a risk they will be parsed incorrectly in the case of Exchange Server environments.
+If, for some reason, it is still disabled in your organization, you can turn it on in the Exchange admin center (EAC) or via PowerShell.

-To enable plus addressing in your organization, you need to connect to Exchange Online PowerShell (learn more) and execute the following command:
+To enable plus addressing in your organization with a script, you need to connect to Exchange Online PowerShell (learn more) and execute the following command: